Our Selection Process

 Each fall, the YDA selects between 15 and 20 freshman and sophomores to form a new class of Yale debaters.
 In most years, 100 to 150 students apply for these spots.
 As such, the YDA board conducts a rigorous tryout process.
 But don't worry if you've never debated before!
 We've turned more than a few complete beginners into national champions.

-Join us at our demonstration debates on Monday, 8/31 and Tuesday, 9/1, from 10:30pm-midnight, in William L. Harkness (WLH) 119!
+Join us at our demonstration debates on Monday, 8/29 and Tuesday, 8/30, from 10:30pm-midnight, in WLH 119!
 After each debate, team members will be around to answer any questions you may have about the team or the audition process.
 Click here to RSVP to the event.
 For the rest of Camp Yale (Tuesday, 8/30), we'll be canvassing all around campus, so look around for us!

 Below are some frequently asked questions about our team.
 If, after reading, you still have questions or concerns, please contact our Membership Director.